Montblanc Reveals Its First Luxury Smartwatch Called Summit

 Montblanc, the German company which manufactures luxury products such as watches, writing instruments and jewelry, has launched its first ever smartwatch.

-The luxury smartwatch - which has been dubbed the Summit - was unveiled by Montblanc at an event in London on March 16.
-The device launches just a couple days after TAG Heuer unveiled its premium wearable dubbed the Connected Modular 45.
+The luxury smartwatch — which has been dubbed the Summit — was unveiled by Montblanc at an event in London on March 16.
+The device launches just a couple of days after TAG Heuer unveiled its premium wearable dubbed the Connected Modular 45.

 "Meet Montblanc Summit.
 Our first smartwatch.
 Introducing a world-first for wearable technology: 1.39" of traditional curved sapphire glass meets the latest Google power.
 Powered by Android Wear 2.0, it works with both iPhone and Android smartphones," shared the company on its Facebook page.